Learn The Modes To Boost Your Guitar Soloing Power

-They typically always “get it” instantly when I share following information…
+They typically always “get it” instantly when I share the following information…

-It all boils down to following simple concept:
+It all boils down to the following simple concept:

 A C major scale, could NEVER possibly sound like a C major scale unless it is played over a C major chord

 When you play a C major scale, over a Dm chord, then it sounds like a D Dorian scale.